jomartin-999/spring-boot-for-vmware-gemfire/docs/caching.md

 "local" cache (that is, a client-side Region) is consulted before forwarding the lookup request to the server.

-To enable Near caching when using VMware GemFire, change the Region’s (that is the `Cache` in Spring’s Cache Abstraction) data management policy from `PROXY` (the default) to `CACHING_PROXY`:
+To enable Near caching when using [vmware-gemfire-name], change the Region’s (that is the `Cache` in Spring’s Cache Abstraction) data management policy from `PROXY` (the default) to `CACHING_PROXY`:

 Example 4.
-Enable Near Caching with VMware GemFire
+Enable Near Caching with [vmware-gemfire-name]